kodekloudhub/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/10-Practice-Test-Backup-and-Restore-Methods-2.md

         Edit the `--data-dir` argument to the newly restored directory, and save.

         Finally, reload and restart the `etcd` service.
-Whenever you have edited a system unit file, a `daemon-reload` is required to reload the in-memory configuration of the `systemd` service.
+Whenever you have edited a service unit file, a `daemon-reload` is required to reload the in-memory configuration of the `systemd` service.

         ```bash
         systemctl daemon-reload